xchjason/CovidPopulationModel/README.md

 #### 3.3.1.1 Open control workbook
 - See file created in Step 2.2.6.
 - Select and open the SETTINGS sheet.
-- Select the **training region** - i.e., the region serving as the source of the empirical COVID population and hospital utilization data used to calibrate the model assumptions.
-- Specify the  **training period** – i.e., the time period for the empirical COVID population and hospital utilization data used to calibrate the model assumptions (see Section 3.1.3 for more detail).
-- Select the **target region** from both the training dropdown list and from the target region dropdown list.
-Be sure it matches the **training region**.
+- Select the training region.
+- Select the target region.
-- Specify the **projection period** date range.
+- Specify the projection period.
 - Set the **transfer ratios** to 1.0 for general ward and intensive care.
-These constants scale the training region general ward and ICU patient projections to produce corresponding estimates for the target region.
-When the training and target ratios are the same, these ratios should be 1.0 because no scaling of these values is necessary.

 #### 3.3.1.2 Open the BASIC COLAB notebook:
 - Navigate to the Google drive folder created for this simulation (Section 2.2).